University at Buffalo Law School: Admissions

-The class of 2021 had a median LSAT of 154.
-The median GPA was 3.49.
-Out of 859 applications, 402 were accepted for a 46.8% acceptance rate, with 137 enrolled.
-11% were from out of state.
+The class of 2026 had a median LSAT of 156.
+The median GPA was 3.72.
+Out of 930 applications, 382 were accepted for a 41.08% acceptance rate, with 141 enrolled.

 Employment

-According to the University at Buffalo School of Law's official 2018 ABA-required disclosures, 69.2% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation.
-The University at Buffalo School of Law's Law School Transparency under-employment score is 17.8%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to the University at Buffalo School of Law's official 2023 ABA-required disclosures, 91.72% of the Class of 2023 obtained full-time, long-term, JD-required employment nine months after graduation.
+The University at Buffalo School of Law's Law School Transparency under-employment score is 6.4%, indicating the percentage of the Class of 2023 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

-Tuition and fees for the 2019-20 academic year will be $25,410 for in-state residents with a $2,069 comprehensive fee and a $393 "academic excellence fee."
-Total for New York State residents is $46,746 with an additional $4,090 for out-of-state residents.
+Tuition for the 2023-24 academic year will be $26,170 for in-state residents with a $3,078 comprehensive fee.
+The combined tuition, fees, and living expenses for state residents is $52,010 with an additional $4,990 for out-of-state residents.
 80% of the student body received grants and scholarships.
 The school does not award scholarships that may be reduced or eliminated based on law school academic performance other than failure to maintain good academic standing.